Miguel Almereyda: World War I

 With the outbreak of war Le Bonnet Rouge and La Guerre Sociale accepted the need to fight to defend the country.
 After visiting the battlefields, Almereyda became convinced of the horrors of war, which he discussed in his articles, but also of the need to defend the republic and the government against extreme right-wing forces.
 The Interior Minister Louis Malvy gave a subsidy to Almereyda and Le Bonnet Rouge on the grounds that although they would criticize the war they would discourage violent opposition to the war, a tactic he called co-opting the left.

 Almereyda began to use Le Bonnet Rouge to advance various business interests, using the money for his personal use and to support the paper.
 Thus, he abandoned a campaign against alcohol when Pernod began giving the paper subsidies.
 By 1915 he was leading a lavish lifestyle, with a car, mistresses and a private mansion.
 Almereyda suffered from nephritis.

 His health deteriorated and he began taking morphine to relieve pain.

 In June 1915 Almereyda became involved in an increasingly vicious struggle with the L'Action Française movement.
 Léon Daudet, editor of the movement's journal L'Action Française, described Almereyda as "Vigo the Traitor" and made vague insinuations about Almereyda's reasons for using a pseudonym.
 Le Bonnet Rouge became more and more critical of the conduct of the war.
 It made much of US President Woodrow Wilson's effort to have the belligerents declare their goals in preparation for a peace conference.
 It published Lenin's explanations of his goals in Russia.
 To the right wing, Lenin was a German agent.
 The paper lost its government subsidy and was subject to growing censorship.
 Between July 1916 and July 1917, when Le Bonnet Rouge was closed down, the censors blanked out 1,076 of the paper's articles.

 In July 1917 the business administrator of Le Bonnet Rouge was arrested on his return from a trip to Switzerland, and was found to have a check on a German bank account for 100,000 francs.
 Almereyda faced a furious attack from the far right and from Georges Clemenceau.
 Almereyda's political allies Louis Malvy and Joseph Cailloux were accused of commerce with the enemy.
 Almerayda was arrested and sent to La Santé Prison in the 14th arrondissement.
 Due to his health problems he was transferred to Fresnes Prison outside Paris.
-In the morning of 14 August 1917, he was found dead in his cell, strangled with his bootlaces.
-The cause of death was given as suicide.
-The autopsy found that his abdomen was full of pus and he was struggling with a burst appendix.
+On the morning of 14 August 1917 he was found dead in his cell, strangled with his own bootlaces.
+The official cause of death was suicide, but murder was suspected.
+The autopsy reported acute peritonitis; his abdomen was full of pus and he had suffered a burst appendix.

 Almereyda's son Jean Vigo later became a well-known film director.
 He had been profoundly affected by his turbulent childhood, and was always convinced that his father was innocent.

 The influence of Almereyda shows clearly in several of Vigo's films such as À propos de Nice, Zéro de conduite and L'Atalante.